 **Helpful tips and common mistakes

 If you like pizza and you like bread, this pizza pull apart bread recipe will be a winner.

 Let's start by preparing the dough.
 This is a great pizza dough that comes together quickly.
-Normally, pizza doughs need to proof for a certain amount of time; however, this recipe has a high amount of yeast, allowing the dough to be ready in a shorter period of time.
+Normally, pizza doughs need to proof for about an hour; however, this recipe has a high amount of yeast, allowing the dough to be ready in a shorter period of time.

 While your dough is rising, prepare your toppings.
-I chose to use shredded fontina cheese with mozzarella and salami, but you can use almost any type of cheese and meat.
+I used shredded fontina cheese with mozzarella and salami, but you can use almost any type of cheese and meat.
 Go crazy with the toppings and add whatever your heart desires!
 Olives, sausage, prosciutto, herbs, pesto all make great fillings.

-Roll out the dough and pile on the toppings.
-Cut the large rectangle into 5 sections, stack those sections on top of one another and cut the strips into 4 equal squares.
+Roll out the dough and spread the pizza sauce and toppings in an even layer.
+Cut the large rectangle into 5 sections, stack those sections on top of one another, and cut the strips into 4 equal squares.
 Place those squares inside the loaf pan and let it rise once more.
 You will have space on both ends of the loaf pan, giving the bread room to rise.